-Battery Warning LED Indicators
+Warning LED indicators

 An LED indicator located on the front panel will light continuously during the CHARGE cycle.
 A second LED (LOW BATTERY) indicator located on the front panel provides a blinking 72 hour warning when battery voltage drops below a certain level.
-Operating the analyzer beyond this 72 hour may permanently damage the battery (a drained out battery will never recharge).
-If the battery does not charge in 10-24 hour period, replace the battery.
+Operating the analyzer beyond this 72 hour may permanently damage the battery.